blockchainsllc/in3-docs/docs/api-c.md

 bytes_t* create_tx_path(uint32_t index);
 ```

-helper function to rlp-encode the transaction_index.
+Helper function to rlp-encode the transaction_index.

 The result must be freed after use!

 arguments:
 ```eval_rst